How long have you been up and running?

 Does a Private Process Server need to be licensed?

-A process server does not need to be licensed in every state.
-Many states require licensing however those who are not licensed operate within the professional guidelines and nationwide association and state organizations overseeing the ethics of all Process Servers.
+A Process Server does not need to be licensed in every state.
+Many states require licensing however those who are not licensed operate within the professional guidelines overseeing the ethics of all Process Servers.